-In effort to facilitate the access to the islands and coastal cities in Vietnam, we are partnering with the leading ferry companies: Superdong Speed Ferry, Greenlines DP, Cat Ba Island and Phu Quoc Express.
+With the purpose of providing access to the islands and coastal cities in Vietnam, we cooperate with the major ferry companies: Superdong Speed Ferry, Greenlines DP, Cat Ba Island and Phu Quoc Express.

-We support advance ticket booking for ferry routes to Cat Ba in the Northeastern Coast, Vung Tau and Con Dao archipelago in the Southeastern Coast, and Phu Quoc, Nam Du, Hon Son and Hon Tre islands in the Southwestern Coast.
+We support advance ticket booking for ferry routes to Cat Ba island in the Northeastern Coast, Phu Quy island and Con Dao archipelago in the Southeastern Coast, and Phu Quoc, Nam Du, Hon Son and Hon Tre islands in the Southwestern Coast.

 Water transportation in Vietnam is carried out by two types of vessels: speedboats and catamarans.
 Ferry providers operate modern fleets equipped with air-conditioning, comfortable seats and on-board amenities.

-Superdong Speed Ferry is a Vietnamese ferry company operating sea routes connecting Ha Tien and Rach Gia with Phu Quoc, Nam Du, Hon Son and Tre islands, and Soc Trang with Con Dao islands.
+Superdong Speed Ferry is a Vietnamese ferry company operating sea routes connecting Phan Thiet with Phu Quy island, Ha Tien and Rach Gia with Phu Quoc, Nam Du, Hon Son and Tre islands, and Soc Trang with Con Dao island.

 Greenlines DP is a Vietnamese ferry company operating river routes connecting Ho Chi Minh with Vung Tau.

 Water transport is a common way to travel in Vietnam, a country with 5,000 km of navigable waters.

 Besides providing access to the major islands like Cat Ba, Phu Quy, Phu Quoc and Con Dao, river ferries conveniently connect cities through fluvial channels.